Robo-Chef/Modular-Pi-Server/RASPBERRY_PI_SERVER_SETUP.md

 # Raspberry Pi Home Server Setup Guide

 This document outlines the detailed steps and configurations required to set up your Raspberry Pi 3 B+ as a high-performance, self-contained home server.
 It includes network-wide ad/tracker blocking (Pi-hole + Unbound), local DNS resolution with DNSSEC validation, and real-time monitoring (Prometheus/Grafana, Uptime Kuma).
+For the foundational design principles and rationale behind this LAN-only setup, refer to the [LAN-Only Stack Plan](docs/LAN_ONLY_STACK_PLAN.md).

 ---